-The educational program in gynecologic oncology must be 36 months in length.
+The educational program in maternal-fetal medicine must be 36 months in length. ${\rm (Core)^{\ast}}$

 I. Oversight

 I.A.
 Sponsoring Institution

 The Sponsoring Institution is the organization or entity that assumes the ultimate financial and academic responsibility for a program of graduate medical education consistent with the ACGME Institutional Requirements.